Toddler travel essentials actually worth buying

 After numerous trips with our two toddlers, I decided both categories fall in under ‘travel essentials’ and so, in this post, I included them all!

-Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.
+This post contains affiliate links.
+Should you make a purchase through them, we might make a small commission.

 A lightweight travel stroller